History of the Puritans under King Charles I

-Synod of Dort to the death of Archbishop Abbot (1618-1633)
+Synod of Dort to the death of Archbishop Abbot (1618–1633)

 The 1630s conflict between Puritans and traditional Episcopalians over Laudianism in the Church of England was preceded by similar arguments in the 1620s concerning Arminianism.
-Its rejection of some of the key tenets of Calvinism, notably Predestination, made it particularly objectionable to Puritans, who viewed it as crypto-Catholic.
+Its rejection of some of the key tenets of Calvinism, notably the Calvinist view of Predestination, made it particularly objectionable to Puritans, who viewed it as crypto-Catholic.
 This theological debate was sharpened by the outbreak of the Thirty Years War in 1618 and recommencement of the Eighty Years' War between the Dutch Republic and Spain in 1621, leading many to see it as part of a general attack on Protestantism.

 As a Calvinist, James I of England generally backed his co-religionists in the debate between Calvinists and Arminians.
-He sent a strong delegation to the 1618 to 1619 Synod of Dort held in the Dutch Republic, and supported their condemnation of Arminianism as heretical, although he moderated his views when attempting to achieve a Spanish match for his son Charles I. In fact, the English were less precise than their Dutch counterparts in their interpretation of "Arminianism", which allowed James some flexibility.
+He sent a strong delegation to the 1618–1619 Synod of Dort held in the Dutch Republic, and supported their condemnation of Arminianism as heretical, although he moderated his views when attempting to achieve a Spanish match for his son Charles, Prince of Wales.
+The English were less precise than their Dutch counterparts in their interpretation of "Arminianism", which allowed James some flexibility.

-James died in 1625 and was succeeded by Charles, who was deeply distrustful of the Puritans, seeing their views on church governance and foreign affairs as driven by political calculation, while also constituting a direct challenge to his divinely-mandated authority.
-Charles had no particular interest in theological questions, but preferred the emphasis on order, decorum, uniformity, and spectacle in Christian worship.
-While his father supported the pro-Calvinist rulings issued by the Synod of Dort, Charles forbade preaching on the subject of predestination altogether, and where James had been lenient towards clergy who omitted parts of the Book of Common Prayer, Charles urged the bishops to enforce compliance and to suspend those who refused.
+James died in 1625 and was succeeded by Charles, who was distrustful of the Puritans, seeing their views on church government and foreign policy as driven by political calculation, while also constituting a direct challenge to his own exercise of his divinely granted authority as Supreme Head of the Church of England.
+While King Charles had no particular interest in theological questions, he preferred the emphasis of William Laud and the Caroline divines on order, decorum, uniformity, and High Church Anglicanism.
+While his father had supported the Calvinist rulings of the Synod of Dort, Charles forbade Anglican sermons defending predestination altogether, and where James had been lenient towards clergy who omitted parts of the Book of Common Prayer, Charles urged the bishops to enforce compliance and to suspend Vicars who refused.

 Besides George Villiers, 1st Duke of Buckingham, Charles's closest political advisor was William Laud, the Bishop of St David's, whom Charles translated to the better position of Bishop of Bath and Wells in 1626.
 Under Laud's influence, Charles shifted the royal ecclesiastical policy markedly.